 - Camera: Select the camera you wish to add.

-In the example below camera1 (Pi Camera) and camera2 (USB WebCam) are connected to the Pi running motionpie while camera3 is coming from a different Pi that was setup using the webcam server tutorial.
+In the example below camera1 (Pi Camera) and camera2 (USB WebCam) are connected to the Pi running MotionEye OS.
+While camera3 is coming from a different Pi that was set up using the webcam server tutorial.

 Connecting to the surveillance outside your network

 Now that you have your Raspberry Pi security cameras setup it might be worth considering allowing access to the central Pi so you can monitor your cameras elsewhere.